TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScriptSyntax/TypoScriptParserApi/Introduction.rst

 Introduction
 ============

-If you want to deploy TypoScript in your own TYPO3 CMS applications it is really easy.
+If you want to deploy TypoScript in your own TYPO3 applications it is really easy.
 The TypoScript parser is readily available to you and the only thing that may take a little more effort than the instantiation of PHP is if you want to define conditions for TypoScript.